dlozina/ai-document-platform/README.md

 ## Sample Candidate: Dino Lozina

-Our test data includes real candidate information.
+Our test data includes real candidate information from the `test-data/` directory, which contains CVs and video introductions.
+The entire system has been tested and optimized specifically for this type of HR document data.
 Here are some questions you could ask about Dino's profile and the intelligent answers the system would provide:

 **Technical Skills:**
 - **Question:** "What programming languages does Dino know?"